Emmanuel Kabongo

-Emmanuel Kabongo (born December 25, 1986) is a Canadian actor and producer.
-Born and raised in Zaire before it became the Democratic Republic of the Congo, Kabongo immigrated to Canada with his family in the 1990s.
-He began his acting career as an extra before achieving recognition for his performance as the lead protagonist in the acclaimed web series Teenagers (2014–2017), for which he earned his first Canadian Screen Award nomination.
+Emmanuel Kabongo (born December 25, 1986) is a Canadian actor and film producer.
+Born and raised in Zaire, now present-day Democratic Republic of the Congo, Kabongo immigrated to Canada and began his acting career as an extra before achieving recognition for his performance as the lead protagonist in the Toronto-based web series Teenagers (2014–2017), for which he earned his first Canadian Screen Award nomination.
+Kabongo also co-produced the series.

-Kabongo is also known for his performances in film and television, including roles on the CBC Television series 21 Thunder (2017) and Frankie Drake Mysteries (2017–2018) and in feature films such as The Animal Project (2013), Antibirth (2016), and Brown Girl Begins (2017).
-He played a gladiator in Paul W. S. Anderson's Pompeii (2014) and has guest-starred in series such as Murdoch Mysteries (2013) and Star Trek: Discovery (2020).
+Kabongo subsequently became known for his performances in the CBC Television series 21 Thunder (2017) and Frankie Drake Mysteries (2017–2018) and in films such as The Animal Project (2013), Antibirth (2016), and Brown Girl Begins (2017).
+He played a gladiator in Paul W. S. Anderson's Pompeii (2014) and has guest-starred in television series such as Murdoch Mysteries (2013) and Star Trek: Discovery (2020).
+In 2023, he played a supporting role in the thriller film Simulant.
+In 2024, he co-produced and starred in the independent feature film Sway.

-Kabongo earned additional Canadian Screen Award nominations 2022 and 2023, for his performances in the television film Death She Wrote, and in the web series Chateau Laurier.
+Kabongo has earned three Canadian Screen Award nominations throughout his career: in 2016 for his performance in Teenagers, in 2022 for his performance in the television film Death She Wrote, and in 2023 for his performance in Chateau Laurier.

 Early life

-Kabongo was born and raised in Lubumbashi, a city in Zaire (now known as the Democratic Republic of the Congo).
-He later relocated with his family to South Africa during the war.
+Kabongo was born and raised in Lubumbashi, a city in Zaire (now known as the Democratic Republic of the Congo), before relocating with his family to South Africa during the war.
 He has four brothers, including basketball player Myck Kabongo, and one sister.

 In the 1990s, Kabongo immigrated to Toronto with his family.
-Kabongo's father often worked as an extra in film and television.

-During school, Kabongo played competitive basketball; he later turned down a basketball scholarship from the University of New Brunswick to pursue acting.
-Kabongo struggled with scoliosis in his youth.
-Before he started acting, Kabongo worked several jobs, including at a daycare, a Foot Locker, at the Canadian National Exhibition, and vacuuming floors and cleaning toilets at a train station.
+Kabongo's father often worked as an extra in film and television, which exposed Kabongo to show business at a young age.
+In school, Kabongo played competitive basketball; he later turned down a basketball scholarship from the University of New Brunswick to pursue acting.
+Kabongo also struggled with scoliosis in his youth.
+Before he began pursuing acting, Kabongo worked several jobs, including at a daycare, a Foot Locker, at the Canadian National Exhibition, and vacuuming floors and cleaning toilets at a train station.